BPM-Conseil/ai-training-exercises/windsurf/demo_2.md

-# Windsurf demo 2
+# Windsurf demo 1

-Create Docker deployement for exercise 1.
+Use Flows to automate test execution across files.

-Prompt: Generate Dockerfile for the deployment of the windsurf exercise_1
+Prompt = Launch test for exercise_1.